 We’ve discussed before the importance of selecting CBD companies that invest in third-party lab testing on their products.
-This really is a crucial first step in selecting a high-quality and safe CBD product that you know can trust.
+This really is a crucial first step in selecting a high-quality and safe CBD product that you know you can trust.

 Bluebird Botanicals has always prided itself on its transparency, and has long offered a batch database that allows our customers to look up in-depth reports for every single product that leaves our laboratory.
 However, we recognize that we aren’t the only company that shares these types of reports.
 Our goal today is to educate CBD users about how to read and understand their test results for their products, no matter where they purchase them from.